 The BRIT School provides facilities for students to enrol for private instrumental, voice, theory or technology lessons with highly skilled and industry experienced professional music teachers.
 These lessons take place during the normal school day and a full course consists of 27 lessons.
 There is an annual fee for peripatetic lessons.
 Some bursaries are available to assist with the cost, provided through The Utley Foundation.
-Courses are available in voice, guitar (electric/acoustic/classical), bass guitar, drums, piano, violin, saxophone, flute, clarinet, music technology, music theory, songwriting and DJing.
+Courses are available in voice, guitar (electric/ acoustic/classical), bass guitar, drums, piano, saxophone, flute, clarinet, music technology, music theory, songwriting and Music Industry Mentoring.
 All information and teachers' biographies can be found at www.brit.croydon.sch.uk/peri

-The Peripatetic Dance Programme offers all students the opportunity to take ISTD examination classes in Ballet, Modern & Tap from Intermediate to Advanced 2 level.
-There is also a host of Open Classes for students to access from Jazz to Ballet, Yoga and Commercial.
-The programme is in place to stretch students' experience and skills development.
-There is an annual fee for these lessons.
+The Peripatetic Dance Programme offers all students the opportunity to take ISTD examination classes in Modern & Tap from Intermediate to Advanced 2 level as well as a host of Open Classes for students to access from Conditioning to Ballet, Hip Hop, Commercial and Lyrical Jazz.
+There is an annual fee for peripatetic lessons.
+We are able to offer a number of scholarships, those selected will become a Leverhulme Arts Scholar for the year.
+The BRIT School characteristics and Equality, Diversity & Inclusion are at the core of the selection process.